silentorb/marloth-story/books/fairytale/part5.md

 as though James already knew every move the boy was about to make---as though he had already moved out of the way before Bobby swung.
 Within two blinks of an eye, Bobby was on the ground stunned and James was taking on the rest of the group at once.
-They could not believe how fast he moved.
-Up to six attacks were leveled at him at once and yet he would find a position in space to avoid every one of them and at the same time retaliate with precise blows of his own.
-None had ever seen anything like it.
+They could not comprehend his movements.
+Up to six attacks were leveled at him at once and yet he would shift to a position in space to avoid every one of them and at the same time retaliate with precise blows of his own.
+They had never seen anything like it.
 James marveled, but not at himself.
 He marveled at the battle playing out before him; he felt like he was watching from a distance.
 He was not the one fighting.
 He was simply a channel, a channel through